Program overview

 Program structure

-The Bachelor of Health program is a 4-year interdisciplinary degree that integrates various aspects of health education.
+The Bachelor of Health program is a 4-year interdisciplinary degree that focuses on all aspects of health.
 The program structure includes:

 • Introductory and advanced courses in biology, chemistry, and psychology.